Abundance theorem for semi log canonical surfaces in positive characteristic: Introduction

 \section{Introduction}

 A semi log canonical (for short, slc) $n$-fold is a generalization of log canonical (for short, lc) $n$-folds.
 In this paper, we prove the abundance theorem for slc surfaces in positive characteristic.
+We use the same definition of slc varieties as the one of \cite{Kollar}.

 \begin{thm} Let $(X, \Delta)$ be a projective slc surface over an algebraically closed field of positive characteristic.
 If $K_X+\Delta$ is nef, then $K_X+\Delta$ is semi-ample. \end{thm}

 Let us briefly review the history of the semi log canonical varieties in characteristic zero.
 The notion of semi log canonical singularities is introduced in \cite{KSB} for a moduli problem.
 The abundance theorem for slc surfaces is proved in \cite{AFKM} and \cite{KeKo}. \cite{Fujino} generalizes this result to dimension three.
 Moreover, \cite{Fujino} shows that the abundance theorem for slc $n$-folds follows from the two parts: \begin{enumerate} \item{The abundance theorem for lc $n$-folds. } \item{The finiteness theorem of the pluri-canonical representation for $(n-1)$-folds.} \end{enumerate} \cite{FG} shows that (2) holds for each $n\in\mathbb Z_{>0}$.
 If $n=3$, then (1) follows from \cite{KeMaMc}.
 If $n\geq 4$, then (1) is an open problem.
 For a recent development of the theory of slc varieties in characteristic zero, see \cite{Fujino2}, \cite{FG}, \cite{Gongyo} and \cite{HX}.
 For related topics, see \cite{Kawamata}, \cite{AFM} and \cite{KoMaMc}.